Tayeb-Ahmed-TAS/Python/Python Intermediate/Exception Handling/README.md

 ## Python Exception Handling

+### Exception :

+    The exception is a runtime error.
+It can happen for incorrect input or incorrect code.

 ### Python try...except Block :

 - The try...except block is used to handle exceptions in Python